This review may contain spoilers

 TAEKO: So, no longer among the best of the BLs?

-ME: I don't think so.
-It did make me cry at the end, which few BLs do.
-But I don't know about what.
+ME: No, no. It did make me cry at the end, which few BLs do.
+But I don't know why.
 If I could split it into two series, the first six would get a 9, and the last two would get a 6, which averages out to 7.5.
 But that still feels a bit generous.

 TAEKO: Especially from you, for whom a single scene can sound the death-knell of a series.